-The short answer is yes.
-Although a reverse mortgage refinance is like that of a conventional mortgage, there are some distinctions that you and the lender should consider before moving forward with a refinance.
+With today’s historically low rates and the potential of getting more available cash, the short answer is yes.
+A reverse mortgage refinance is like that of a conventional mortgage—but there are some distinctions that you and the lender should consider before moving forward with a refinance.

 When a reverse mortgage refinance might make sense: